torstenboettjer/sandbox/README.md

 ## Technology Stack

-Developing configuration and provisioning scripts for systems that host traditional enterprise applications demand for declarative compositions of the operating system without abstracting the runtime environment, network and storage interface.
-The nix package manager solves this problem for Linux systems.
+The nix package manager enables engineers to compose operating systems declaratively, without abstracting the runtime environment, network and storage interface.
+Configuration scripts trigger provisioning processes for systems that host traditional enterprise applications.
 Nix was introduced in [2003 by Eelco Dolstra](https://en.wikipedia.org/wiki/Nix_(package_manager)) to create a reliable system for software deployments.
-A host configruation compromises the following components:
+A nix host configruation compromises the following components:

-* **[Linux OS](https://chromeos.dev/en/linux)**: Debian VM or Container that allows developers to run Linux apps for development alongside the usual desktop and applications.
+* **[Linux Host]**: A strip down version of an the operating system that includes only the most essential components for basic functionality.
-* **[Nix Package Manager](https://nixos.org/)**: A Linux configuration manager that enables reproducible and declarative builds for virtual machines.
+* **[Nix Package Manager](https://nixos.org/)**: A configuration manager that enables reproducible and declarative builds of a server.
 * **[Process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility to facilitate the management of processes without further abstraction.

 The nix package manager allows engineers to assemble purpose build operating systems and store the configuratons in a git repository to centralize management tasks, to track and roll back system configurations.
 The sandbox is meant to support engineers developing and sharing configurations on a local desktop.
 Given the flexibility there are more than on configuration for a development environment, combining the following three tools is merely a suggestion, that might need a review when nix further matures.